COL DE LA MADELEINE

 The northern ascent is the closest to the Cycle Hame chalet, it is approximately 26km long with an average gradient of 5.4%.
 The second half of the climb becomes more challenging with stretches of 9-10%.

-The Col de la Madeleine is a great ride but it is challenging.
+The Col de la Madeleine is a great ride and very challenging.
 The start of the climb on the North/West side is approximately 20km from the Cycle Hame chalet Grange a Charlotte.

 As stated in the description the climb is about 26 km and it gains an altitude of approximately 1500m.
 The first part of the climb is relatively comfortable, starts a bit steeper but the gradient eases off up to around the 8km point.
 Then the next few kilometres are easier, with flat sections and even a gradual descent at 1 point.
-With about 12 kms remaining the ride gets tougher, some sections get up to 9 or 10%.
+With about 12 kms remaining the ride gets tougher, some sections average 9-10%.
 At around 7kms remaining there is another gentle section offering some relief before the final 4 kms of 7-9%.

 The average gradient is only 5.4% but this is deceptive, the flat sections bring this figure down, the road is long and the top half is more difficult.